How to Get an Oregon CCB License

 - Work by licensed real estate property managers under a management agreement

 When in doubt, contact the CCB at 503-378-4621.
-Performing unlicensed work is subject to civil penalties.
+Performing unlicensed work is subject to civil penalties and you cannot legally bid on jobs without a license (ORS 701.021).

 Which license type do you need?